The Starwood Preferred Guest loyalty program is often thought of as a hotel rewards program. But it’s so much more!

 This beautiful resort in Indonesia is part of the Starwood hotel group and you can book it with your Starpoints.

 While there are tons of ways to use SPG points for flights, Starwood Preferred Guest is still a hotel rewards program that provides plenty of hotel award stay options.

 How you choose to use SPG points will be determined by what’s important to you.
 Some prefer to transfer them to airline partners for great flight redemptions, while others prefer to use them for a great hotel stay.

-The SPG program splits their hotels into 7 different categories with the Starpoints needed varying by day of the week.
+The SPG award chart is split into 7 different categories with the Starpoints needed varying by day of the week.
 This can create a bit of a headache when determining how many points each will require.
 Here’s the breakdown:

 |Starpoints needed by hotel/resort category|